 Note: Sub-par web hosting can be a dangerous place to hang out, especially shared web hosting.
 When you’re on a shared plan with a sub-par host it’s really only a matter of time before you’re website will be hacked.
 This can happen when someone else’s website that is sharing the same web server space is not maintained and hacked it makes it easier to do the same to your website.

 Ready to migrate away for your current host?
 Send me a message to ask about my website migration package.
 You can do that here

 Happy with your host & just need someone to take care of your site?
-Learn about my Website Care Plans.
+Get in Touch to Learn More